dmetzler1988-org/pihole/README.md

 The install log and all custom configurations (like blacklists, whitelists, ...) will be saved under `/etc/pihole`.

-## Blocklist
+## Blacklist

-Currently only my [Pi-hole blocklist](/blacklists/blocklist.txt) is available which you can configure under the [Pi-hole blocklist setting page](http://pi.hole/admin/settings.php?tab=blocklists).
+Currently only my [Pi-hole blacklist](/blacklist/blacklist-complete.txt) is available which you can configure under the [Pi-hole blocklist setting page](http://pi.hole/admin/settings.php?tab=blocklists).
 It includes all the lists from [https://firebog.net/](https://firebog.net/).
 With this you may add a lot of websites to your whitelist.